 |POVERTY REDUCTION, LIVELIHOODS & JOBS

-Livelihoods of more than 27 million people (more than 6 million households) across 13 target countries are improved due to increased yield stability and containment of pest- and disease-induced crop and food losses at the field- and landscape-levels through development and delivery of eco-friendly innovations to detect and control pests and diseases.
+Livelihoods of more than 27 million people (over 6 million households) across 10 target countries are improved due to increased yield stability and containment of pests, diseases and mycotoxin-induced crop and food losses at the field- and landscape-levels through development and delivery of eco-friendly innovations to detect and control pests and diseases.

 |GENDER EQUALITY, YOUTH & SOCIAL INCLUSION

 Around 8 million women have increased access to and benefit from plant health innovations through prioritization and implementation of approaches for gender-equitable and socially inclusive design and scaling of plant health innovations.
-These are supported by multi-stakeholder partnerships and new opportunities for women and youth.
+These are supported by diverse multistakeholder partnerships and new opportunities for women and youth.

 |CLIMATE ADAPTATION & MITIGATION

-More than 8 million people (more than 1.27 million households) benefit from reduced impact of climate-induced changes in pests and diseases on crops, food security, and livelihoods through better preparedness and adaptation of plant health innovations based on improved forecasting of threats and modeling of impacts.
+More than 8 million people (over 1.3 million households) benefit from reduced impact of climate-induced changes in pests and diseases on crops, food security and safety, and livelihoods through better preparedness and adaptation of plant health innovations based on improved forecasting of threats and modeling of impacts.

 Header photo: Sprayers using pesticides against fall armyworm, Nigeria.
 Photo by C. de Bode/CGIAR.